So you are wondering where to go for amazing Banff photography in the Canadian Rockies?

-It’s extremely photogenic.
+It’s extremely photogenic and one of our favorite places for Banff pictures.
 One of the best spots to photograph Castle Moutain is right off the Castle Junction exit.
 Before you cross over the bridge, there is a spot you can walk to along the Bow River.
 You’ll have to pass through a gate, but this keeps animals off the road, so just make sure you lock it when done.

 - Best Time to Photograph Castle Mountain?
 Year-Round!